A retired professional plant grower, I tried many methods to get rid of the goat's head that took over my yard. I finally found what works.

 - Never burn in windy conditions!

-These are the chemicals I have found to be effective when used as directed and in conjunction with the other tactics.
-Make sure your pets are not walking on them when still wet.
-I cover the areas I have sprayed with a cheap tarp until dry and this helps the product be more effective.
-It deprives them of sun, allows the chemical to penetrate fully, and protects my cats from coming into contact with the chemical.
+Safety tips: Make sure your pets do not walk on these chemicals when still wet.
+I cover the areas I have sprayed with a cheap tarp until they are dry.
+This helps the product be more effective.
+It deprives the plants of sun, allows the chemical to penetrate fully, and protects my cats from coming into contact with the chemical.

 Caution!
 Read all labels as some of these can kill other plants you do not want to be harmed!

-Stepped on a Goat Head Thorn?
+Stepped on a Goat's Head Thorn?

 - Scream.
 It does help.